skjaeve/cmake-tutorial-workthough/step01.md

 ## Adding a Version Number and Configured Header File

-Not done yet, there's more to be done in the CMakeLists.txt file.
+Not done yet, there's more to be done in the `CMakeLists.txt` file.

-`project()`: Add VERSION
+`project()` statement: Add a version.

 `project(Tutorial)` becomes `project(Tutorial VERSION 1.0)`.

+> Then, configure a header file to pass the version number to the source code

-Then add a `configure_file(...)` line.
+Add a `configure_file(...)` line.
 Presumably at the bottom.

 ```configure_file(TutorialConfig.h.in TutorialConfig.h)```

 Okay, so I guess ... this means there's a file `TutorialConfig.h.in` file that will generate `TutorialConfig.h`?
 Maybe?
 Except there isn't such a file, but maybe I'll be told to write it in a few paragraphs.